 The difference in the better feel and comfort of the Absolute comes down to main factors as I see it:

 - The Vulcan’s knurling is a similar depth as the OPB’s, yet it is notably denser (more knurl points per square inch).

 - The OPB uses a “volcano” style knurl points with very deep and wide “craters” that create more sharp areas of contact than if smaller craters were used or if the non-volcano type of knurl points were used.

 The center knurl is the most profound difference between these two bars.

-The Absolute has a medium intensity recessed knurl (i.e. it’s noticeably less aggressive than the outer knurling, but definitely a step above a “passive” knurling).
+The Absolute has a medium intensity recessed knurl (i.e. it’s noticeably less aggressive than the outer knurling, but a step above “passive” knurling).

-The OPB, on the other hand, uses the exact same “very aggressive” knurling in the center as it uses on the outside.
-For me, this a major negative for the OPB.
+The OPB, on the other hand, uses the same “very aggressive” knurling in the center as it uses on the outside.
+For me, this is a major negative for the OPB.

 As someone who squats high bar, while shirtless or wearing a thin tank top, I don’t want to tear up my traps whenever I squat.
 I just want enough grip to keep the bar from slipping on my back.